Centre Court at the Wimbledon Championships Centre Court at the Wimbledon Championships

 Wimbledon in the North

-From 30 June to 13 July, the Wimbledon screens are back in Islington Square.
+From 29 June to 12 July, the Wimbledon screens are back in Islington Square.
 You can enjoy the tennis from comfy deck chairs or bring your own picnic blanket to relax on.
-There are plenty of food and drink options in the area to keep you watered and fed as you cheer your favourite players on – Megan's, Bewliehill, Selv Roastery, and The Bottle Cocktail Shop, among others.
+There are plenty of food and drink options in the area to keep you watered and fed as you cheer your favourite players on, as well as a Wimbledon-themed market on weekends, featuring artisan stalls, gourmet street food, and refreshing drinks.

 The final showdowns